lskatz/Kalamari/paper/paper.md

 Other similar databases exist such as RefSeq [@o2016reference] or The Genome Taxonomy Database (GTDB) [@parks2022gtdb].
-However ironically due to their advantages of being so comprehensive, they become disadvantageous for our specific purposes:
-*1 The databases become too large and slower to query *2 The results suffer in sensitivity to species [@nasko2018refseq] and therefore become less informative for pathogen surveillance.
+However ironically due to their advantages of being so comprehensive, they become disadvantageous for our specific purposes: 1) The databases become too large and slower to query and 2) The results suffer in sensitivity to species [@nasko2018refseq] and therefore become less informative for pathogen surveillance.

 Therefore, we sought to find representative genomes of relevant pathogens, their hosts in case of a foodborne infection, and even genomes of common contaminants.
 These genomes can be used for contamination detection and for metagenomic analysis.